goto40/examc/README.md

     $ python examc/console.py --help
     $ python examc/console.py -x examples/Probe02.exam

+### Hack to create a portable version (for your OS)

+If you want to freeze the current state and create an executable with the current textx version of your venv, then start

+    ./build_my_exe_hack.sh

+After this you can copy the exe from dist/examc to whereever you want...

 ## Setup (user)

+Alternatives:
-work in progress (or: see .travis.yml)
+ * Install via setup.py: work in progress (or: see .travis.yml)
+ * Create a portable version (see above)

 You need LaTeX and PlantUML to compile the generated documents.
 Using Ubuntu I use